 How to get there:

 By car/scooter: From central Hsinchu, take provincial highway 1 north and turn west on Highway 118 in Zhubei.
 The old street is on the left of the main highway.
 There is free parking on the side of the road.
+If you are looking for car rentals in Hsinchu, you can also search Qeeq here, Klook here, or KKDay here.
+You can also check out our car rental guide here.

 By bus: From Hsinchu Station, take bus 5619 to Guanxi Old Street.
 The old street is on the left of the main highway.
 There is free parking on the side of the road.
+You can book tickets to travel to Hsinchu via inter-city bus on Klook here.
+You can book tickets to Hsinchu via high speed rail (HSR) on Klook here or KKDay here.
+Book tickets via the normal train (TRA) on Klook here.

 Please see below: